-I didn’t know what to expect from Linz before I arrived, although I could guess from its many accolades that the creative arts scene was at the very core of its identity.
+Before the plan to travel to Linz, I didn’t know what to expect.
+Although I could guess from its many accolades that travel here would encompass the creative arts scene that forms the very core of its identity.

 Linz History Intertwined with Art